A diagnosis of amniotic fluid embolism is typically made after other conditions have been ruled out.

 Coping and support

 Experiencing a life-threatening pregnancy condition can be frightening and stressful for you and your family.
-You and your baby might experience serious complications and require lengthy hospital stays.
+Afterward, you might relive the experience and have nightmares and flashbacks.

 During this challenging time, lean on loved ones for support.
 Consider joining a survivors' network.
 Also, work with your health care provider to determine how you can safely manage your recovery and your role as the mother of a newborn.